-- Construction on a new elementary school, a replacement middle school, and an aquatics center was near completion at the end of the fiscal year.
-The school buildings opened in August 2016, and the CSD Aquatic Center opened in October 2016. - Renovations were completed on the district stadium.
+- Construction on a new elementary school, a replacement middle school, and an aquatics center was completed near the beginning of the fiscal year.
+The school buildings opened in August 2016, and the CSD Aquatic Center opened in October 2016. - Renovation of the Ninth Grade Campus was near completion at the end of the fiscal year.

-District-Wide Accomplishments for FY 2015-2016 were as follows:
+District-Wide Accomplishments for FY 2016-2017 were as follows: